 You have the right to (at no cost to yourself):

 To exercise your rights, you must contact the controller in charge of your data processing.
-The controller's functional mailbox address appears on the notification and on the privacy statement associated with each case of data processing, and also in the register of notifications.
+The controller's functional mailbox address appears on the notification and on the privacy statement associated with each case of data processing, and also in the

 If you cannot find the controller's contact details, you can email the EEAS Data Protection Office.